-Schools Block
+6.2 Schools Block

-The Authority undertook a comprehensive consultation exercise with all schools and with Schools Forum in November/December 2018 for the 2018/19 year as this was the first year of the newly published NFF.
+6.2.1 The Authority undertook a comprehensive consultation exercise with all schools and with Schools Forum in November/December 2018 for the 2019/20 year; the outcome of this was reported to Schools Forum on the 19 December 2018.
 The overwhelming response from schools was a desire to maintain stability and retain the existing local funding formula with any additional funding distributed through the basic entitlement element so that all pupils would benefit.
+Schools Forum accepted the prevailing view of maintaining stability of funding within the local formula for 2019/20 with a gradual move to the NFF to start from 2020/21.